fondationmerieux/labbook_python/doc/backup_testing.md

 Verify last backup ERR information on screen.

-## Command line access to the LabBook container
+## <a name="exec_bash"></a>Command line access to the LabBook container

-For testing purposes you may want to access a running LabBook application.
+For testing or debugging purposes you may want to access a running LabBook application.
 This is not as easy as connecting to the LabBook system because the application runs inside a container.
 The purpose of using containers is to isolate as much as possible the application from the underlying Ubuntu system.